The Five Books I Want to Read Spring 2017 Edition

 Tomorrow is the Spring Equinox so it’s time to move on and pick my Spring possibilities that I want to read before the Summer Solstice on June 20th.

-The Five Books I Want to Read This Summer
+The Five Books I Want to Read This Spring

 This time around I’m focusing on books I want to read for the 2017 What’s in a Name Challenge.
 This is the only official reading challenge that I join every year.
 I typically end up finishing the final book some time in December.
 This year I’d like to wind it up earlier for a change.
 I was able to pick most of the books for this challenge from books that were already om my TBR list so now I want to get them read.